netgroup-polito/nffg-library/README.md

 # NF-FG Library

-This library models the NF-FG used by the frog-orchestrator The NF-FG is similar to the one proposed in the UNIFY project, but:
+This library models the NF-FG used by the frog-orchestrator.
+The NF-FG is similar to the one proposed in the UNIFY project, but:
   * it captures only the communication from a component to its underlying counterpart, e.g., from an orchestrator to a compute node (downstream communication flow)
   * it looks a little bit more human readable.